 6. Ambient Light

-Ambient light is light that does not come from the lighting kit you are using.
-This light comes from lamps in the room, which are not related to lighting equipment, sunlight entering from windows, or light entering from small holes in walls or doors.
+Ambient light refers to the light that does not originate from the lighting kit you are using.
+This light originates from lamps in the room, which are not related to lighting equipment, sunlight entering through windows, or light entering through small holes in walls or doors.

 What Lighting Modifiers Do I Need?